-FIGURE 18 The Edit WordArt dialogue box
+FIGURE 17 The WordArt gallery

 11 Inserting and manipulating illustrations

 To insert illustrations, click one of the five buttons in the Illustrations group of the Insert ribbon tab.
 The buttons in the Illustrations group are Pictures, Clip art, Shapes, SmartArt and Charts.